JLHerreraCortijo/drc_elections/README.md

  boxes counted at various administrative levels during the 2011 and 2018 elections.
  The approach involves multiple steps to ensure accurate aggregation of data:

- 1. **Data Validation**: Each dataset is checked to confirm that it is not null, ensuring that only valid data is processed.
-This step is crucial to avoid errors during data manipulation.

- 2. **Mapping and Summation**:
+ 1. **Mapping and Summation**:
-   - For each entry in the dataset, the script uses `purrr::map()` to apply functions at different nesting levels, calculating the sum of ballot boxes counted within each administrative unit, such as circonscriptions or voting sites.
+   - For each entry in the dataset, the script calculates the sum of ballot boxes counted within each administrative unit, such as circonscriptions or voting sites.
    - This involves iterating over each circonscription and, for the 2018 data, each ville.territoire within the circonscriptions, to aggregate the counts from the smallest units upwards.

- 3. **Data Aggregation**:
+ 2. **Data Aggregation**:
    - The aggregated counts of ballot boxes from the smaller units (voting sites or circonscriptions) are further summed to provide totals for larger areas.
- - This is performed using nested `purrr::map()` functions that apply the summation across the nested data structures.

- 4. **Flattening and Integration**:
+ 3. **Flattening and Integration**:
-   - The nested results are flattened using `tidyr::unnest()` to integrate the summed ballot box counts back into the main dataframe.
-This transformation simplifies the nested list into a standard column format within the main dataset.
+   - The nested results are flattened to simplify the nested lists into a standard column format within the main dataset.

- 5. **Final Aggregation and Calculation**:
+ 4. **Final Aggregation and Calculation**:
    - After processing individual entries, a final summation is performed across all entries for each election year to calculate the total number of ballot boxes counted across all circonscriptions.
     - The results are added to the dataframe, providing a clear overview of ballot box distribution and availability during the elections.

 #### 6.6-VOTING SITES WITH ZERO VOTERS (2018 ONLY)